George Stuart Gordon

+Life

 Gordon was educated at the University of Glasgow and Oriel College, Oxford, where he received a First Class in Classical Moderations in 1904, Literae Humaniores in 1906, and the Stanhope Prize in 1905.
 He was a Fellow of Magdalen College, Oxford, from 1907 to 1915.

 Gordon was Professor of English Literature at the University of Leeds from 1913 to 1922.
 Later, he was Merton Professor of English Literature at Oxford, from 1922 to 1928; President of Magdalen College, Oxford, Professor of Poetry there, and Vice-Chancellor (1938–1941).
 He was one of the Kolbítar, J. R. R. Tolkien's group of readers of Icelandic sagas.
 His students at Oxford included the author Sherard Vines.

 Gordon famously argued that English Literature was capable of having a widespread and positive influence.
 In his inaugural lecture for his Merton professorship, he argued that "England is sick, and … English literature must save it.
 The Churches (as I understand) having failed, and social remedies being slow, English literature has now a triple function: still, I suppose, to delight and instruct us, but also, and above all, to save our souls and heal the State".

 His son, George Gordon, was a noted physiologist.